-The Board of Administrators has the ultimate authority to review and approve remuneration and severance proposals initiated by the Remuneration Committee in respect to the Identified Staff.
-The remuneration of the other employees is determined and implemented by the Human Resources Commission.
+The Board of Administrators has the ultimate authority to review and approve remuneration and severance proposals initiated by the Managing Board and/or Human Resources Division in respect to the Identified Staff.
+The remuneration of the other employees is determined and implemented by the Human Resources Committee.